sethreidnz/redux-react-introduction-tutorial/00-2-Redux.md

 ##### Actions

-The only way that state can be mutated by the application is through using the redux `store.dispatch()` function to create and action.
+The only way that state can be mutated is through using the redux `store.dispatch()` function to create an action.
 An action is just a plain JavaScript object that has a `type` property that describes the action.
 For example imagine that the application has loaded and the employee data is busy being fetched so the state looks like this:

 ```